MotoGP: Cal Crutchlow expecting tough 2013 season

 Cal Crutchlow says he expects the 2013 MotoGP season to be tough but believes he can again challenge at the front.

-Crutchlow, 27, became the first British rider in 12 years to step on to the podium last season and is again racing for the Tech 3 Yamaha team this year.
+Crutchlow, 27, and is again racing for the Tech 3 Yamaha team this year.

 He told BBC Sport: "I really don't know what equipment our team will get this year.
 The championship is definitely going to be tougher.

 "But hopefully I can be consistent and get a few podiums.
 That's the plan."

 Crutchlow managed a third-placed finish at the Czech Grand Prix in Brno last August and followed it up with another third at Phillip Island in Australia in November as he ended the season in seventh place overall.

 He will be partnered at Tech 3 by fellow Briton Bradley Smith in 2013 and is ready to fight it out in a strong field.

 Jorge Lorenzo will be seeking to defend his title and has been joined at the factory Yamaha team by while big things are expected from rookie Marc Marquez -